timvisher/sensitive.el/README.md

 It's important to note that the contents of the variable files should be exactly what you would have used if you were to write the `eval-after-load` form yourself.
-In other words, there is no defaulting to strings or something, the form is actually read via the elisp reader and inserted into the `eval-after-load` form.
+In other words, there is no defaulting to strings or something.
+The form is actually read via the elisp reader and inserted into the `eval-after-load` form.

 That's all there is to it.
 Happy hunting!